-Allergic reactions.
-An ever increasing pile of trash (about 13,000 hygienic products per woman in a lifetime).
+And there it comes again: your period.
+And again and again.
+If they don’t use hormonal contraception, women menstruate around 500 times in their life.
+Most of them use sanitary pads and tampons.
+However, these popular products can have some disadvantages.
+Like allergic reactions.
+An ever increasing pile of trash (about 13,000 menstrual products per woman in a lifetime).
 A dent in your budget (premium brands sanitary towels and tampons aren’t cheap).
-All these are reasons to consider possible alternatives.
+All these are reasons to consider alternatives.
+Here’s a list.

 They can be bought in all sizes and brands and with the weirdest designs.
 Most of the pads have a water repellent layer to prevent leaking.
 Push-buttons are used to keep the sanitary pad in place.

 PRO Seeing as you can reuse them, you only have to buy a supply once.
 That’s good for your budget and for the environment.
 If they’re made of the right material (unbleached cotton), they’re free from toxins and bleach.
 Also, they are extremely soft.

 CON You have to wash them.
 And because they don’t have an adhesive strip they could move a bit.

 Menstrual cups are flexible cups that are worn inside.
 They catch the blood instead of absorbing it.
 There are two kinds: reusable and single use cups.
 The ones that are meant for single use could be sterilised or washed with a special washing powder.

 PRO You wear them inside, so you don’t see a thing.
 That’s convenient in the sauna and during exercise.
 They can be kept in for up to 12 hours.
 Some disposable cups even allow you to have sex with your partner when wearing it.
 Because no oxygen gets to the menstrual blood, there are no unpleasant odours.